adrian-lcs/abm-aep/README.md

 > On signal pre-processing parameters, take into account
 > - **Loudness Target**: Integrated $-14\text{ LUFS}$ via `pyloudnorm`; cross-check with `ffmpeg`'s `loudnorm` filter.
 > - **True-Peak Ceiling**: $-1.0\text{ dBTP}$.
-> - **Clip Length**: 15-20 seconds -- long enough for transient/temporal artifacts to emerge, short enough to manage API cost.
+> - **Clip Length**: 15-20 seconds
-> - **Vorbis note**: Vorbis is quality-targeted (VBR), not fixed-bitrate.
-Encode via `-q:a`, then measure and report the *resulting* average bitrate with `ffprobe` rather than treating "~96k-128k" as a literal encoder parameter.
+> - **Vorbis note**: Vorbis is quality-targeted (VBR), requiring encoding via `-q:a`, then measure and report the *resulting* average bitrate with `ffprobe` rather than treating "~96k-128k" as an encoder parameter per se.

 ---
 ## 3. Discrete Choice Econometric Framework

 ### 3.1 Core Specification (Bradley-Terry with Order Effects)

 The Bradley-Terry model is the two-alternative special case of a conditional logit / random-utility model, which is what licenses fitting it via standard logistic regression machinery.
-The probability the agent prefers format $i$ over format $j$ on a given trial:
+The probability the agent prefers format $i$ over format $j$ on a given trial is given by:

 $$P(i \succ j) = \frac{1}{1 + e^{-(\beta_i - \beta_j + \delta \cdot o_{ij})}}$$